Sparse Data-Driven Random Projection in Regression for High-Dimensional Data: Methods

-So far, every variable selected once in the screening step will have some contribution in the final regression coefficient, so when we choose a smaller number of used models and ratio $c$, there will be less variables involved, and in the following Section~\ref{sec:method:SPAR} we will use a thresholding step to actively set less important contributions to $0$ to obtain some level of sparsity.
+So far, every variable selected once in the screening step will have a contribution in the final regression coefficient, so when we choose a smaller number of used models and ratio $c$, there will be fewer variables employed in the model.
+To achieve additional sparsity, we will use a thresholding step to actively set less important contributions to $0$ to obtain a higher level of sparsity (see Section~\ref{sec:method:SPAR}).

 When combining the predictions of different models, there are many different ways to choose their respective model weights, such as AIC \citep{BurnhamAnderson2004MMIAIC}, prediction error (leave-out-one or cross-validation), true posterior model weights in a Bayesian approach or dynamic model weights in time series modeling \citep{gruber2023forecasting}.
-Also, we could try to use a subset of all models considering their performance according to their weight and also the diversity of the combined models \citep{Reeve2018DivAndDFinRegEnsembles}.
-However, across all our efforts in this area, the simple average across all models turned out to yield the best predictions most consistently for different settings.
-This observation was already reported in the literature as the forecast combination puzzle \citep{CLAESKENS2016ForecastCombPuzzle}.
+Alternatively, a measure of diversity of the models could be taken into account \citep[e.g.,][]{Reeve2018DivAndDFinRegEnsembles}.
+However, across all our efforts, the simple average across all models turned out to yield the best predictions for the investigated settings.
+Similar observations were already reported in the literature as the forecast combination puzzle \citep{CLAESKENS2016ForecastCombPuzzle}.